jeffmaddocks/queryTwitter/README.md

 access_token  = __your_access_token_here__
 access_secret = __your_access_secret_here__
 ```
-modify twitter_qery.csv with the twitter handles you want to query, and how many records to request from the API
+Modify twitter_qery.csv with the twitter handles you want to query, and how many records to request from the API.
+Note that multiple handles can be queried at once by adding a new line to the file.